What We Do

 How Technology Can Support Healthy Eating

-As part of a collaboration with researchers across the U.S., Prof. Harmon presented new insights at the CSCW conference into how we can design apps to teach nutrition literacy.
-Josephina Caico ’23, Brian Liu ’25, and Andy Stoneman ’23 began working on phase two of this project in Summer 2022.
+Prof. Harmon presented new insights at the CSCW and CHI conferences into how we can design apps to teach nutrition literacy and use AI to inspire healthier eating.
+Josephina Caico ’23, Brian Liu ’25, and Andy Stoneman ’23 began working on phase two of the CSCW project in Summer 2022.

 Betwixt - The Story of You